• Home /

 20-year mortgage rates are reduced

-The LIFT Act authorizes HUD and the U.S. Treasury to make below-market interest rates for FHA loans so that a 20-year LIFT Act mortgage will match the payment on a 30-year FHA mortgage.
+The LIFT Act authorizes below-market interest rates for FHA loans to make a 20-year LIFT Act mortgage have the same payment as a 30-year FHA mortgage.

-This $150,000 mortgage example shows how the LIFT Act works:
+For example, here is a hypothetical $150,000 FHA mortgage that shows how the LIFT Act works:

 LIFT Act mortgage rates are prescribed to make payments that are at least equal to, and not more than 10 percent above, the 30-year FHA mortgage counterpart.